collective-soundworks/soundworks/README.md

     - `color:String = 'black'`
       The `color` property sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
 - `getLocalTime(syncTime:Number) : Number`
   The `getLocalTime` method returns the time in the client clock when the sync clock reaches `syncTime`.
-If no arguments are provided, the method returns the time is when the method is called, in the client clock (*i.e.* `audioContext.currentTime`).
+If no arguments are provided, the method returns the time it is when the method is called, in the client clock (*i.e.* with `audioContext.currentTime`).
 The returned time is a `Number`, in seconds.
 - `getSyncTime(localTime:Number = audioContext.currentTime) : Number`
   The `getSyncTime` method returns the time in the sync clock when the client clock reaches `localTime`.
 If no arguments are provided, the method returns the time it is when the method is called, in the sync clock.
 The returned time is a `Number`, in seconds.